andrasfuchs/EntityFrameworkStorageTest/README.md

 SQLite
 ------
-This is more difficult to configure and migrations are not supported.
+This is more difficult to configure and _migrations are not supported_.
 SQLite outperforms SQL Compact Edition though.

 You need the following NuGet packages to be installed:
 * [EntityFramework](http://www.nuget.org/packages/EntityFramework/)